-India faces unique healthcare challenges due to its large population, diverse healthcare infrastructure, and a rising burden of both communicable and non-communicable diseases.
-Critical care medicine plays a pivotal role in addressing these challenges by ensuring timely and specialized treatment for patients with life-threatening conditions.
-This specialty is crucial not only in tertiary care hospitals but also in smaller healthcare facilities striving to enhance their critical care capabilities.
+Critical care medicine is crucial for addressing these challenges by ensuring timely and specialised treatment for patients with life-threatening conditions.
+This speciality is vital in tertiary care hospitals and smaller healthcare facilities aiming to improve their critical care capabilities.

 Acute Coronary Syndrome (ACS)